-Poland to open borders with the Baltic states next week: Lithuanian PM
+Poland to open borders with Baltic states next week, Lithuania says

-VILNIUS (Reuters) - Poland and the Baltic States will open their borders to each other next week in an easing of travel restrictions put in place due to the pandemic, Lithuanian Prime Minister said on Friday after a video conference with his Polish counterpart.
+VILNIUS (Reuters) - Poland and the Baltic states will open their borders to each other next week in an easing of coronavirus travel restrictions, Lithuanian Prime Minister said on Friday after a video conference with his Polish counterpart.

-The Baltic states - Lithuania, Latvia and Estonia - opened their common borders on May 15, creating the first so called “travel bubble” within the European Union in a bid to jump-start economies stalled by the outbreak of the novel coronavirus.
+The Baltic states - Lithuania, Latvia and Estonia - opened their common borders on May 15, creating the first so called “travel bubble” within the European Union in a bid to jump-start stalled economies.

-“We agreed that free movement between the Baltic States and Poland will be restored next week,” Lithuanian Prime Minister Saulius Skvernelis said on his Facebook page after the talks with Polish Prime Minister Mateusz Morawiecki.
+“We agreed that free movement between the Baltic states and Poland will be restored next week,” Lithuanian Prime Minister Saulius Skvernelis said on his Facebook page after the talks with Polish Prime Minister Mateusz Morawiecki.

 “Ministries of both countries were told to work on this as fast as possible,” he added.